ARaveala/ft_transendence_dev_docu/with_without_backend.md

 - **Error Handling**: Central place to log and respond to unexpected behavior

 ### ❌ Cons
-- Requires backend setup: server, database, API routes
+- Requires backend setup: server, database, <a href="Definitions.md#api-route " title="is a specific path in a web application that defines how the application responds to HTTP requests, often handling data operations and interactions with backend systems.">api routes</a>
 - Higher complexity (e.g. PHP or framework module)
 - More files and services to maintain
 - Deployment involves more configuration